Health and Social Care interviews

-For the courses listed below there is bespoke interview guidance:
+For the subjects listed below there is bespoke interview guidance:

 Our Southwark campus is situated near the Elephant and Castle underground station and train station and has several bus stops outside.
 Our Havering campus is situated near Harold Wood train station.
 There is no parking available at either University campuses.
 For information on travelling to the campuses and local transport links, visit our maps and travel page.